Type-in program: History

 Although type in programs were usually copyrighted, like the many games in BASIC Computer Games, authors often encouraged users to modify them, adding capabilities or otherwise changing them to suit their needs.
 Many authors used the article accompanying the type-ins to suggest modifications for the reader and programmer to perform.
 Users would sometimes send their changes back into the magazine for later publication.
 This could be considered a predecessor to open source software, but today most open source licenses specify that code be available in a machine-readable format.

 Antic stated in 1985 that its staff "spends a good portion of our time diligently combing the incoming submissions for practical application programs.
 We receive a lot of disk directory programs, recipe file storers, mini word processors, and other rehashed versions of old ideas".
 While most type-ins were simple games or utilities and likely only to hold a user's interest for a short time, some were very ambitious, rivaling commercial software.
 Perhaps the most famous example is the type-in word processor SpeedScript, published by Compute!'s Gazette and Compute! for several 8-bit computers starting in 1984.
 Compute! also published SpeedScript, along with some accessory programs, in book form.
 It retained a following into the next decade as users refined and added capabilities to it.

 Compute! discontinued type-in programs in May 1988, stating "As computers and software have grown more powerful, we've realized it's not possible to offer top quality type-in programs for all machines.
 And we also realize that you're less inclined to type in those programs".
 As the cost of cassette tapes and floppy disks declined, and as the sophistication of commercial programs and the technical capabilities of the computers they ran on steadily increased, the importance of the type-in declined.
 In Europe, magazine covermount disks became common, and type-ins became virtually non-existent.

+Type-in programs still exist as an education tool, specifically for Computer Programming books where the user can type in a small program meant to explain a specific function of a language.